kevinjason24/Secure-Coding-Practices/README.md

 # Secure vs Insecure Coding Practices in Python

-A comprehensive demonstration of secure coding practices in Python, comparing secure implementations against common vulnerable patterns.
-This educational project helps developers understand security vulnerabilities and learn how to prevent them.
+This project demonstrates secure coding practices in Python, showcasing the implementation of various security features and their insecure counterparts.

 ## Security Concepts Covered